mrkahfi/mobile_starter/doc/tech_specs.md

 **Step 5**.
 Upload.

 **Step 6.** Login to your [AppstoreConnect](https://appstoreconnect.apple.com/).
-Select the app (in this case "Kahfi Starter").
+Select the app (in this case "ZOT Mobile Starter").
 Go to "TestFlight" tab.
 It will take up to 30 minutes after upload success to get the build shown on the build list.

 **Step 7.** Once shown, on the build click "Manage" on "missing compliance".
 And then select _"None of the algirithms mentioned above"_.